email tracker

 Project creation and linking

 Whenever a new record is added in the Emails table, logic is used to determine whether a new project will have to be made or the newly created email should go into an already created project.
-If the incoming email isn’t the first in the series, the system checks to see if email info is pre-existing in the project, such as reviewers and sender info.
+If the incoming email isn’t the first in the series, the system checks to see if email info is pre-existing on the project level, such as reviewers and sender info.
 If any of this info exists, it copies it into the email’s corresponding fields.
-This will save the Digital Content Specialist time by keeping the information centralized.
+This will save the Digital Content Specialist time by keeping the information centralized and easily replicable.

 If Number in Series = 1